Christopher Seider: Life

 The Bloody Massacre, Paul Revere's engraving of The Boston Massacre of March 1770.
 In the background on the right, the Customs House has been renamed "Butcher's Hall" and a gun can be seen firing from a window, an oblique reference to Seider's death.

 Seider was born in 1758, the son of poor German immigrants.
 On February 22, 1770, he joined a crowd outside the house of Ebenezer Richardson in the North End.
 Richardson was a customs officer who had tried to disperse a protest in front of the shop of Loyalist Theophilus Lillie.
 The crowd threw stones that broke Lillie's windows and struck his wife.
-Richardson fired a gun into the crowd and wounded Seider in the arm and the chest.
+Richardson fired a musket into the crowd and wounded Seider in the arm and the chest.
 The boy died that evening.

 Samuel Adams arranged for the funeral, which was attended by more than 2,000 people.
 Seider was buried in Granary Burying Ground, and the victims of the Boston Massacre are buried nearby.

 Seider's killing and large public funeral fueled public outrage, which reached a peak in the Boston Massacre 11 days later.
 Richardson was convicted of murder that spring but received a royal pardon and a new position within the customs service on the grounds that he had acted in self-defense.
 This became a major American grievance against the British government.